-Dubbed the “Chinese Amazon,” Alibaba Group has expanded rapidly over the past few years.
-Not only is the conglomerate China’s leading ecommerce company, but it is also making strides all over the world.
+Dubbed the “Chinese Amazon,” the Alibaba Group has expanded rapidly over the past few years.
+Not only is the conglomerate China’s leading ecommerce company, but it’s also making strides all over the world, Alibaba statistics reveal.

 Mind-blowing Alibaba Stats (Editor’s Choice)